The 2020 Formula 1 jigsaw is coming together. See our team-by-team guide for the latest driver line-up news and analysis

 Should Vettel make the unexpected move his seat could be filled by Daniel Ricciardo, whose Renault contract allegedly contains a break clause in the event that a Ferrari seat becomes available.

-Who do Red Bull put alongside Max Verstappen?
+Very much Max Verstappen’s team, the question is who do Red Bull put alongside the Dutchman?
 Photo: Motorsport Images

 Growing momentum, a consistent, race-winning engine and a contract that runs to the end of 2020 seem certain to keep Max Verstappen at Red Bull next season.

 Vettel’s situation notwithstanding, the identity of the Dutchman’s team-mate will only become clearer once rookie Alex Albon’s pace in a Red Bull has been assessed.
 If he can continue the good form that he showed with Toro Rosso, and improve on what the recently demoted Pierre Gasly was able to do in the first 12 races of this season, he’ll have a chance to influence his own future career direction.

 If he can’t, might professional yo-yo Daniil Kvyat earn a second promotion to Red Bull’s senior team?
 Or could Vettel spring a surprise and oblige both of them to spend a further season with its official academy?